Back

 Fringe Benefits: Health Insurance, Professional Development Time, Sick Leave, Vacation

 Brief description of the typical work day for an intern at this training site Each intern will complete the program over 12 months on a full-time (approximately 40 hours/week) basis.
 Major training sites where interns are placed throughout the year differ depending on Track.
-Interns in the Developmental Approach to Mental Illness Track include the Children's Psychiatry Outpatient Clinic, a first episode psychosis outpatient program, and Erie County Medical Center's psychiatric inpatient program.
-Interns in the Substance Use and Mental Illness Track train throughout the year in an inpatient substance use program, an outpatient substance use program, and a third site to be decided on an individual basis.
-Interns in both tracks also supplement their year-long experiences with elective rotations.
-All locations are located in Buffalo, New York, and are all within a short driving distance from each other.
+Interns in the Developmental Approach to Mental Illness Track include the Children's Psychiatry Outpatient Clinic, a first episode psychosis outpatient program (On Track), and Erie County Medical Center's psychiatric inpatient program.
+Interns work at these three sites for the entire year, spending about 1 day per week at each site.
+Interns select a 4th rotation that changes every 4 months (about 1 to 1.5 full days per week).
+Work activities for the Psychiatry Children's Clinic include conducting psychotherapy with children and families, along with group supervision.
+For On Track, interns conduct individual psychotherapy, groups, and psychological evaluations.
+For inpatient psychiatry, interns run a psychological consultation service, which includes psychological evaluations, along with individual and group counseling.
+Interns in the Substance Use and Mental Illness Track train throughout the year in an inpatient substance use program, an outpatient substance use program, and an inpatient psychiatric service.
+Work activities for the inpatient substance use program include running groups and some individual counseling.
+Outpatient work includes individual and group psychotherapy.
+See above for work activities associated with the inpatient psychiatric service.
+Interns in both tracks also supplement their year-long experiences with elective rotations that change every 4 months.
+Interns spend about 1 to 1.5 days per week at these elective rotations.
+All locations are located in Buffalo, New York, and are within a short driving distance of each site (e.g., 10 to 15 minutes).
+Ample time is built into interns' weekly schedules to attend educational opportunities, including UB Department of Psychiatry grand rounds, our unified didactic program, Rorschach training (Exner), community project activities, and journal clubs.

 Does this site have practicum psychology students on site?
 Yes